Real-Time Marketing at Events: The Evolution of Brand Sponsorship

 Dachis Group software helps you optimize with a number of analytics dashboards that report on competitive brand performance, content effectiveness, and earned media performance – all in real-time.

 Inserting your brand into the conversations surrounding major cultural events has never been easier or more valuable.
-The World Cup, Super Bowl, Nascar and countless other events no longer play out solely on the pitch or track, they play out in real-time conversations on Twitter, Facebook, Tumblr and YouTube.
+The World Cup, Super Bowl, Nascar and countless other events no longer play out solely on the pitch or track, they play out in real-time conversations on X, formerly Twitter, Facebook, Tumblr and YouTube.
 Is your brand ready?